dfrappart/articles/podidentityjourney.md

 ```

 Now we can deploy the CRD for Azure Identity.
-Fior that we need to have the azureidentity manifest and the azure identity binding manifest.
+For that we need to have the azureidentity manifest and the azure identity binding manifest.
 Since we need to have those objects corresponding to an object in Azure, i personnaly use a local file resource in terraform to build the definition from interpolation.
 The tempalted yaml are as follow:

 ```yaml